Statistics and outlook for mesothelioma

 - Statistics by stage aren't readily available because most people don't have surgery and accurate staging needs an operation

 Overall, both types of mesothelioma have a poor outlook.
 By the time someone has symptoms and goes to their doctor, the disease is very often advanced.
-Because few people are diagnosed early, there are no reliable statistics for 5 year survival rates for the early stages of mesothelioma.
+Currently, there are no reliable UK 5 year survival statistics for mesothelioma.

 For both types of mesothelioma, patients are often told that they may have about a year to live.
 But mesothelioma specialists, working in leading cancer centres throughout the world, often report better statistics than this based on clinical trials that they are carrying out.
 People who can have the mesothelioma surgically removed tend to do better than people who can't have surgery.
 Some studies seem to show that having radiotherapy, chemotherapy or biological therapies after surgery may increase survival by a few months for some people.
 But research is continuing to try to improve survival for mesothelioma.